mskcc/Medidata.RWS.NET/Medidata.RWS.NET/docs/builders.rst

         cd.WithSubjectData("SUBJECT001", "SITE01", sd =>
             sd.WithTransactionType(TransactionType.Insert)));

-After instantiating the ``ODMBuilder`` class, you'll notice that you have access to chainable methods which allow you to construct the object appropriate for your use case.
+After instantiating the ``ODMBuilder`` class, you'll notice that you have access to chain-able methods which allow you to construct the object appropriate for your use case.
 Since we are registering a subject, we supplied a Study OID (``Mediflex``), Subject Key (``SUBJECT001``), and Site (``SITE01``).

 Each of the nested methods used (e.g. ``WithClinicalData``, ``WithSubjectData``, and ``WithTransactionType``) map to the specific XML node we want to construct.

-To see the XML string representation of what we've got so far, you can use the ``AsXMLString()`` method, which will conver the ODM object you constructed into an XML string.
+To see the XML string representation of what we've got so far, you can use the ``AsXMLString()`` method, which will convert the ODM object you constructed into an XML string.

 For example: